You are hereHome › Application FAQs

-Our application requirements ask for a breadth of information form you.
+No. Our application requirements ask for a breadth of information from you.
 We feel that breadth is more than sufficient and that the number of recommendations we request is enough.

 Will applying for financial aid have an impact on my admissions decision?

 No. Financial Aid considerations go through an entire review process at our Office of Financial Aid.

 Is there any way to talk to an admissions counselor during this process?

 Yes.
 If you have questions related to our admissions process or need specific information about what you should be doing, you can find your admissions counselor and contact him or her on our Admissions Team page.